Diprolene Side Effects

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by betamethasone topical (the active ingredient contained in Diprolene).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, betamethasone topical (the active ingredient contained in Diprolene) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Burning or stinging